nickyiliwang0000/h/applied-javascript/class-based-programming.md

 Let's imagine that you were building your own text-based game about raccoons in JavaScript.
 You want to have a player (think back to our `Warrior` object) with some health, the ability to move around, and the ability to attack.
 Based on all the [data types](https://github.com/HackerYou/bootcamp-notes/blob/master/programming-fundamentals/intro-to-programming.md#data-types) we've learned about so far, an object called `raccoon` would be the best way to contain all of this information.

-So you start by creating a player object:
+So you start by creating a `raccoon` object:

 ```javascript
 const raccoon = {